 Ingredients: Tulsi (var.
-Kapoor)*, Rose*, Sweet Cinnamon Chips*, Ginger*, Licorice*, Cardamom* (*Indicates organic/organically grown ingredient)
+Kapoor)*, Rose*, Sweet Cinnamon Chips*, Ginger*, Licorice*, Cardamom* (*Indicates Organic Ingredient)

-Suggested Use: Pour 8-10oz boiled water over 1-1.5 tablespoons tea.
+Suggested Use: Pour 8-10oz boiled water over 1-1.5 teaspoons tea.
 Cover and allow to steep for 15 minutes (or longer for a richer flavor!).
 Strain and enjoy the sweet repose.

 Disclaimer: This product has not been evaluated by the FDA.
 It is not meant to diagnose, treat, or cure any disease.
 Please consult your physician if you are taking medications, have a history of high blood pressure, or are pregnant or breastfeeding.

 Tulsi (Ocimum tenuiflorum var. kapoor): Also referred to as "Holy Basil", Tulsi is named for a Hindu goddess and roughly translates to "that which is incomparable".
 It is a magically sweet and sacred adaptogen in Ayurveda that assists in modulating the effects of stress while lowering inflammatory load.
 As a member of the basil family, tulsi is rich in terpenes, such as eugenol, and antioxidant rich polyphenols.
 The Kapoor variety is particularly saturated with rosmarinic acid, a strong antioxidant, antibacterial, and anti-inflammatory constituent.